Insect tea: Alleged medicinal properties

 Many chemicals in plants have evolved to protect them from insects.
 Insects in turn have evolved biochemical mechanisms or symbiotic relationships with microbes that allow them to consume these plants.
 The faecal matter often concentrates certain chemicals that produce distinctive flavours and tastes – and claimed effects on human health.
-Insect teas are widely used in traditional Asian medicine, particularly in China.
+Insect teas are widely used in traditional Asian medicine, particularly in China, where some local traditions have attributed instances of recuperation from illness to tea sacrifices made to Yue Lao.